endoflife-date/endoflife.date/.github/ISSUE_TEMPLATE/new_product_suggestion.md

 **Does this product have LTS versions?
 What are the intervals between each LTS version?**

 For example, a current release is a release that occurs between LTS releases.
-Current releases can contain critical fixes,
+Current releases can contain critical fixes.

 **What is the website for the product and for its version information?**